Applying for Financial Aid

 Here is a list of all the graduate tuition charges for 2015-2016.

 If you enroll at LMU

 Financial aid awards are usually made on an annual basis.
-The annual award is divided into two equal installments, which are posted to the student's account by the Bursar's Office during the fall and spring terms and the summer term if indicated.
+The annual award is divided into two or three equal installments, which are posted to the student's account by the Bursar's Office during the fall and spring terms and the summer term if indicated.
 The number of installments is based on your program's design.

 After applying financial aid awards to your student account, if a credit balance is created, you are eligible to receive a refund.
 Checks for credit balances are issued each Friday and will be mailed to you unless you set up direct deposit through Pathway.

 Withdrawal Policy & Title IV Repayment Policy